Nexmo/nexmo-developer/_documentation/messages/code-snippets/whatsapp/send-text.md

 title: Send a Text Message
 ---

-# Send a WhatsApp Text Message
+# Send a Text Message

 In this code snippet you will see how to send a WhatsApp message using the Messages API.